![]() deutsches Glossar |

 CONDUCTOR

-The chief of a train crew.
+The head of a train crew.

 CONFLICTING LOCKING